launchbadge/sqlx/README.md

  * `mysql`: Add support for the MySQL (and MariaDB) database server.

+ * `mssql`: Add support for the MSSQL database server.

  * `sqlite`: Add support for the self-contained [SQLite](https://sqlite.org/) database engine.

+ * `any`: Add support for the `Any` database driver, which can proxy to a database driver at runtime.

  * `uuid`: Add support for UUID (in Postgres).